massaox/katacoda-scenariosv2/kipday2/hpa/step1.md

 ```

 Close the file by hitting the ESC key, followed by colon key ":" and the letters "qw".
 The changes should apply automatically once the file is closed.

+A new metrics-server pod will be created.
+If everything was done correct the READY column should show 1/1.
+If so move to the next step.